samerlahoud/pocketinternet/examples/demo1/lab-questions.md

 ## Connectivity

 Test the connectivity between devices using ping and traceroute tools with IPv4 and IPv6 addresses.
+Analyze the results.

 ## DNS

+Analyze the contents of the /etc/bind/dbp* files.
+Connect to the host in POD-17.1, and configure the DNS server in /etc/resolv.conf.
+Use `dig` or `host` commands to send DNS requests.
+Analyze the results.

 ## Curl